Strategic AI in HR Action Steps That Drive Real Results

 “AI has the potential to unleash human creativity by handling routine tasks, allowing people to focus on more meaningful work,” Helena Almeida, Vice President, Managing Counsel at ADP recently told HRMorning.
 “It enables connections and collaboration at a human level, enhanced by technology, not replaced by it.”

-For example, Eaton’s AI-powered talent acquisition platform grew its talent network 4x and sped candidate processing by 30–40%, showcasing measurable impact from strategic AI adoption, according to Eightfold AI.
+For example, Eaton’s AI-powered talent acquisition platform grew its talent network 4x and sped candidate processing by 30–40%, showcasing measurable impact from strategic AI adoption when paired with strong recruiting and manager practices, according to Eightfold AI.
 That translates into measurable gains in retention and productivity.

 This real-world example highlights how strategic AI in HR can deliver quick, measurable wins that set the stage for broader strategic initiatives.
 Building on this momentum, here are 10 innovative approaches to showcase the value of strategic AI in HR across different effort and impact levels.

-Section I: High Impact, Low Effort Strategic AI in HR Initiatives
+Section I: High Impact, Low Effort Strategic AI in HR Action Steps

 Begin with these quick-win initiatives that demonstrate strategic AI in HR in action.
 They’re easy to implement and deliver immediate value.